kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/01-oop-with-js.md

 jane.greet();
 ```

-* That is really repetitive and what if we have 1000 people.
-We have to do this 1000 times?
+## That is really repetitive
+* What if we have 1000 people?
+  - We would have to do this 1000 times

-* There's got to be a better way
+## There's got to be a better way!
-* There is
-* Creating a class
+* There is... and that better way is by creating a class

 ## Class
 ```js